“But my partner IS being ridiculous!”

 The path to peace and happiness in relationships starts with each partner accepting the other partner’s right to feel exactly how they are feeling in any given moment.
 When partners can accept that in each other, they will grow closer and closer.

 It’s not about agreement

 By the way, did you notice I never suggested the husband agreed with the wife that his joke was inappropriate?
 It really doesn’t matter, because there are two answers to that question and they are both right.
-His answer is his joke was fine and it’s perfectly fine that he things that.
-Her answer is it was embarrassing and that’s fine too.
+His thinks his joke was fine, and that’s okay.
+She feels it was embarrassing, and that’s okay too.
 They both feel how they feel.

 We have to learn to tolerate and accept negative emotion in our partner so we can show up for them when they need us.
 Learn to do this and your partner will feel they have the greatest partner in the whole world.